redis-developer/redis-microservices-ecommerce-solutions/readme.md

 Note:

-- Can view MongoDB data in MongoDB compass at URI "mongodb://localhost:27017"
+- Can view MongoDB data in MongoDB compass at URI `mongodb://localhost:27017/dbFashion?directConnection=true`

+  - If postgresql, connection url is `postgresql://prisma:prisma@localhost:5432/dbFashion?schema=public`

 - Can view Redis data in [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) at localhost with port 6379

 - Can change above connection details or ports by the environment variables in .env file

 ### Other commands